Annual Returns FAQs

 - Our circuit will merge with another circuit at the start of September.
 Do I need to transfer all our properties to the new circuit?

 No, this should happen automatically as part of the Annual Update performed by the Connexional Team, but it is worth checking at the end of August just to make sure all the changes as ratified by Conference have come through correctly.
 This applies to all sections of the Methodist Online Suite.

-This field only appears when the property in question is listed as a model trust.
-Occasionally, the relevant box is not ticked when adding a property to the system.
-This can be rectified by the Web Support Officer.
+This field only appears when the property in question is listed as a model trust property.
+If you believe this applies to your property, contact the Web Support Officer.

 Specific questions are asked about the individual properties within the Property tab under Checking Property Information.
 You will only be able to submit the annual return once all the properties listed have a Y (for Yes) next to them in the Details Checked? column.

 However, for the rest of the return, the questions are against the society as a whole.
 In the case of multiple properties, you are in effect completing an exception report, which may be followed up by the circuit or district.

 - The location of our church building is shown incorrectly on the returns site map.
 How can I change this?

 The property location can be changed by moving the red pin on the map which is part of the Checking Property Information section under each property listed.
 When new properties had been created in the past, they sometimes had an incomplete or no postcode, which resulted in the map pin being located at zero longitude and latitude, which happens to be in the Atlantic Ocean.
 After correcting the location, don’t forget to click Save at the bottom of the page.

 - My congregation is part of an LEP and worships on non-Methodist premises.
 Do I need to fill in a return?